barumau/panlingue/eng/eske_i_jawabe.md

 the world language beforehand, would it?

 It's smarter to borrow words that are in common to many languages.
-Then most people will know many words in Pandunia.
+Then most people will know many words in Panlingue.

 There are common words in every region of the world.
 For example, in Europe there are European international words, which often come